Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 5 RIO DE JANEIRO, BRAZIL

 Welcome to spectacular Rio de Janeiro, home to white-sand beaches and host of the 2016 Summer Olympics!
-After arrival, settle into your hotel and meet your Tour Director, who will have pointers for your free time exploration.
+Settle into your hotel and meet your Tour Director, who will have pointers for your free-time exploration.

 Day 6 RIO DE JANEIRO